marta8919/the-social-code-client/README.md

 ## Description

-The Social Code TBS is a platform that allows developers to post their ideas, articles and code to a tech social media, give feeback on other user's post and save some inspiration.
+The Social Code (TSC) is a platform where developers and technical people can share their experiences and create online events to network and share knowledge with other people

-The user will have to log in to view, write articles and search users to connect though private messages.
+The user can log in to view, write articles and search users to connect though private messages.

 ## MVP

 The MPV will include the possibility to sign-up, log-in and log-out.
-Publish (or save as a draft) post/article/code functionality and view the posts the users have published on their profile page. the main board will show all posts and articles.
-On the profile page the user will also have the possibility to edit their profile information and edit drafts.
-Private Messaging and responsive design is also included.
+Publish post or event with calendar functionality and view the posts the users have published on their profile page.
+The main board will show all posts and events.
+On the profile page the user will also have the possibility to edit their profile information and edit events, as well as delete posts and events.

 ## Backlog

 - [ ] Access to lost password
-- [ ] Email validation
+- [X] Email validation
-- [ ] Main board with the latest news of the day
-- [ ] Voting posts through "likes"
+- [X] Voting posts through "likes"
 - [ ] Drag and drop images
-- [ ] Search Bar
+- [X] Search Bar
 - [ ] Notifications on the navigation bar
-- [ ] Adding img to review
+- [X] Adding img to posts
 - [ ] Liked posts visible on profile

 ## Built with